Haunting Photos of London Murder Scenes

 VICE: So this project started after the murder of Jitka Nahodilova.
 Can you tell me about that?

 Antonio Olmos: Yeah, I live in a part of London called Arnos Grove, near Arnos Park, and a friend of mine told me there had been a murder near there.
-I went to look at the house where the murder had happened, and it looked exactly like mine – but there was nothing to show there had been a murder there.
-Some of the neighbours didn’t even know that anything bad had happened.
+I went to look at the house where the murder had happened, and it looked exactly like mine—but there was nothing to show there had been a murder there.
+Some of the neighbors didn’t even know that anything bad had happened.

 Yeah, how did you keep track of all these murders if they weren’t being covered in the press?